Sports—Badges and Fobs

 A few quick words on the YMCA

 The turbulent history of Korea is reflected in the names used for the Young Men’s Christian Association (YMCA) located in Seoul.
-During the Korean Empire Period, it was ‘Hwangseong Christian Youth Association’ 황성기독교청년회.
+During the Korean Empire Period, it was the ‘Hwangseong Christian Youth Association’ 황성기독교청년회.
 Hwangseong being an old name for the city of Seoul.
 After Korea was annexed by Japan, it was briefly changed to ‘Gyeongseong Christian Youth Association’ 경성기독교청년회.
-Gyeongseong (경성; 京城) is the Korean pronunciation of Keijo (けいじょう) which was the name given to Seoul by the Japanese.
+Gyeongseong (경성; 京城) is the Korean pronunciation of Keijo (けいじょう), which was the name given to Seoul by the Japanese.
 It was quickly changed to the ‘Central Christian Youth Association’ 중앙기독교청년회, meaning that it was located in the center of Seoul, and it is often called the “Central Agency, Seoul YMCA” 중앙기청, 서울 YMCA.9

 In 1899, Koreans made a request with the World Alliance of YMCAs to establish a facility in Korea.
-After finishing research and surveys to launch a YMCA Movement in Korea, the Hwangsung (Seoul) YMCA was established on October 28, 1903, as the first YMCA in Korea.
+After finishing research and surveys to launch a YMCA movement in Korea, the Hwangsung (Seoul) YMCA was established on October 28, 1903, as the first YMCA in Korea.
 The first chairman was J. S. Gale, and the president (general secretary) was Phillip.
 L. Gillette.
 The YMCA played a crucial role in the introduction of Western sports into Korea.
-Seoul YMCA organized a baseball team, a soccer team, and a basketball team to play games with domestic schools and Japanese athletic groups.
+The Seoul YMCA organized a baseball team, a soccer team, and a basketball team to play games with domestic schools and Japanese athletic groups.
 On October 28, 1912, the Seoul YMCA held its first baseball game in Japan, and in 1924, it also held a baseball game in Hawaii.
 In addition, the YMCA basketball team went to Japan five times in 1920, 1923, 1927, 1929, and 1932.
 They asked Waseda University in Japan and other Japanese basketball teams to play in Korea.
 In addition, the Seoul YMCA built an indoor gymnasium and established the Basketball Federation, which is played as a night game, contributing to establishing basketball as an indoor winter sport.
 A Chosŏn Football Championship was held at the Pyongyang YMCA.
-Between 1909-1911, the Seoul YMCA baseball team had several tours of the peninsula, and played ball in both Pyongyang and Kaesong.
+Between 1909 and 1911, the Seoul YMCA baseball team had several tours of the peninsula and played ball in both Pyongyang and Kaesong.

-In 1916, the YMCA built an indoor gymnasium, called Christian Hall 기독회관.
-It was a multipurpose wooden structure (Approx. 165 m × 122 m) in which indoor games such as basketball were played.10 It was here that Koreans first played night games in a loose Basketball Federation with other groups.
+In 1916, the YMCA built an indoor gymnasium called Christian Hall 기독회관.
+It was a multipurpose wooden structure (approx. 165 m × 122 m) in which indoor games such as basketball were played.10 It was here that Koreans first played night games in a loose Basketball Federation with other groups.
 These night games established basketball as an indoor winter sport.
 This is believed to be the true beginning of Korean basketball.

 A few quick words about the Gwanseo Sports Association 관서체육회 (關西體育會)

 On April 19, 1922, the Pyongyang Christian Youth Association 평양기독청년회 was launched at the Pyongyang Christian Youth Center 평양기독청년회, but it did not show significant activity after its launch.
-Accordingly, on February 27, 1925, sports enthusiasts in Pyongyang held a meeting to launch the Pyongyang Sports Association 평양체육회 also known as the Gwanseo Sports Association 관서체육회 (關西體育會).
-Gwanseo is a cultural region located in North Pyeongan Province 평안북도 (平安北道) and South Pyeongan Province 평안남도 (平安南道) where Pyongyang is located.
+Accordingly, on February 27, 1925, sports enthusiasts in Pyongyang held a meeting to launch the Pyongyang Sports Association 평양체육회, also known as the Gwanseo Sports Association 관서체육회 (關西體育會).
+Gwanseo is a cultural region located in North Pyeongan Province 평안북도 (平安北道) and South Pyeongan Province 평안남도 (平安南道), where Pyongyang is located.
 At that time, sports organizations were organized in each major region of the country, but this organization was in direct competition with the (Korean) Chosŏn Sports Association 조선체육회 (朝鮮體育會).
 The Chosŏn Sports Association was founded on July 13, 1920, as an organization representing and unifying the whole of Chosŏn.
 The Gwanseo Sports Association made significant contributions to the development of sports in Chōsen during the Japanese colonial period.
 Among the projects promoted by them were various competitions such as soccer, tennis, swimming, volleyball, and basketball.

 Aquatics